The 211th issue of the Revue d'Histoire de la Shoah, first issue emanating from the new editorial committee led by Audrey Kichelewski

 The

-The only journal of its kind to be published in French, it wants to participate in the most up-to-date research on the Holocaust, both in history and other social sciences, anthropology, sociology, literary studies or memory.
-Film studies, gender studies, the history of ideas are all disciplines that fall within his sphere of interest.
-The geographical area covered is Europe as a whole, including countries that remained neutral during the Second World War, but also colonial empires and beyond (USA, Latin America, etc.).
+The only journal of its kind to appear in French, it wants to participate in the most current research on the Shoah, both in the field of history and other social sciences, anthropology, sociology, literary studies or memory.
+Film studies, gender studies, the history of ideas are all disciplines that come within his sphere of interest.
+The geographical area it covers is Europe as a whole, including countries that remained neutral during the Second World War, but also colonial empires and beyond (United States, Latin America, etc.).